 - Find out which assessment tool you will be submitting to for your assignment.

 - Submission points are normally made available in Blackboard 4 weeks before the due date, so you will be able to check what kind of assignment has been set up.

 - Read the appropriate preparation checklist:

-(you will also find a link to these Protocols from the Electronic Assessment Submission page in Essentials)
+(you will also find a link to these Protocols from the Online Assessment and Feedback page in Essentials)

 You will find guidance pages on this help site on how to submit your work using the main tools in Blackboard, and how to access your marks and feedback.

 Mostly used for short answer and multiple choice type assessments; assessments may have a time limit.